 Not only are these delicious to eat, they’re also made with whole wheat flour and wheat germ so they’re actually healthier than the regular, white, dinner rolls.

-Every Thanksgiving table must have some spuds upon it.
-Whether you like them sweet or savory, mashed or not, we have a recipe for you.
+Every Thanksgiving table must have some spuds upon it, whether you like them sweet or savory, mashed or not.

 This dish combines nutty brown butter with butternut squash and mashed potato, making a tasty side dish that will brighten up the Thanksgiving table with its colorful appearance.